Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Related Work

 \subsection{AI-based network optimization}

-In \cite{lv2023multi}, the author proposed a multi-agent reinforcement learning scheme to optimize relay selection and power allocation, enhancing the robustness and anti-jamming capability of UAV swarm communication networks.
-In \cite{gong2023bayesian}, the author investigated the joint optimization of trajectory planning and network formation topology by integrating Bayesian optimization with DRL, thereby improving network connectivity and transmission efficiency.
-In \cite{li2024reinforcement}, the author proposed an energy-efficient fast routing protocol for FANETs based on reinforcement learning, achieving a better trade-off between network latency and energy consumption.
-The authors in \cite{liu2025enhancing} investigated the use of LLMs for global resource optimization in space–air–ground integrated networks by jointly optimizing user association and UAV coordinates.
-In \cite{zhang2024generative} and \cite{wang2024optimizing}, the authors proposed an interactive generative AI agent framework for satellite networks by integrating LLMs with retrieval-augmented generation and a mixture-of-experts transmission mechanism.
+AI-assisted network optimization has garnered considerable interest as a transformative approach for UAVN.
+In \cite{lv2023multi}, the author proposed a Multi-Agent Reinforcement Learning (MARL) approach to optimize relay selection and power allocation, enhancing the robustness and anti-jamming capability of UAV swarm communication networks.
+In\cite{fu2023joint}, the author proposed a game theory-based Deep Reinforcement Learning (DRL) to jointly optimize transmit power and the deployment of UAV base stations, significantly improving downlink throughput.
+In \cite{lv2025large}, the author proposed an LLM-driven DRL framework, where LLMs are used to automatically generate reward functions and improve the learning efficiency of resource scheduling in heterogeneous UAVN.
+In \cite{zhang2024generative} and \cite{wang2024optimizing}, the authors proposed an interactive generative AI agent framework for satellite networks by integrating LLMs with RAG and a mixture-of-experts transmission mechanism.

 However, the practical deployment of such AI methods, particularly DRL, faces significant hurdles.
-These include their heavy reliance on data-intensive and computationally expensive training with safe environmental interaction, poor cross-scenario generalization, and a high dependency on expert tuning, which collectively increase optimization complexity and hinder real-world application.
+These include their heavy reliance on data-intensive and computationally expensive training with safe environmental interaction, poor cross-scenario generalization, and a high dependency on expert tuning, which collectively increase optimization complexity and hinder real-world applications.